KluyvertSouza/Baskhara-vs-Po-Shen-Loh/README.md

 # Baskhara vs Po-Shen Loh
-Comparei a aplicação no Python do método tradicional para a resolução de equações do segundo grau e do método de Po-Shen Loh.
-O exercício foi bem interessante, poi algebricamente (obviamente) os resultados, como esperado, são exatamente iguais.
+I compared the application in Python of the traditional method for solving high school sad and the Po-Shen Loh method.
+The exercise was very interesting, because algebraically (obviously) the results, as expected, are exactly the same.

-Usei os valroes a = 1, b = 5 e c = -2, mas poderia ser qualquer um.
-O valor de delta foi 33.
+I used the values ​​a = 1, b = 5 and c = -2, but it could be any.
+The delta value was 33.